Last Updated on August 7, 2023 by Tim Wells

 At first glance, the ShadowBox TV doesn’t look that bad.
-It’s only $99, which puts it in the normal price range for an Android TV box.
+It’s only $99, which is in the standard price range for an Android TV box.

-Their Kodi box only has 1 GB of RAM and 8 GB of storage.
-That’s pretty basic by today’s standards.
+Their Kodi box only has 1 GB of RAM and 8 GB of storage, which is basic by today’s standards.
 However, we’ve seen what the Google Chromecast with Android TV and the Amazon FireStick Lite can do with similar specs.

-For me, the red flags start popping up when I dug a little deeper.
+For me, the red flags started popping up when I dug a little deeper.

 …and compare those to the NeoTube-TV website.

-All four testimonials are exactly the same, except the NeoTube TV name is swapped out for ShadowBox TV.
-Two of the testimonials don’t even have the same people quoted as saying them.
+All four testimonials are the same, except the NeoTube TV name is swapped out for ShadowBox TV.
+Two testimonials don’t even have the same people quoted saying them.

-Personally, even if this was an amazing product (it’s not), I wouldn’t trust a company that re-uses testimonials.
+I wouldn’t trust a company that re-uses testimonials even if this was a fantastic product (it’s not).
 If they were even real in the first place, that is.

 FreeStream Elite Media Player

 There are a couple of Kodi boxes calling themselves the FreeStream TV Box.
-They all look over-priced to me, but the one I’m going to focus on here is the FreeStream Elite Media Player from Boxxmen.
+They all look over-priced to me, but I will focus on the FreeStream Elite Media Player from Boxxmen.

 The Boxxmen’s suggested retail price for the FreeStream TV box is $599, but they’ll let you buy it for ‘only’ $248 through their website.

-Similar to the StreamSmart box, this is marked up several times what the normal price of that Kodi box should be.
-And like the StreamSmart, the FreeStream TV box is using very old technology.
+Similar to the StreamSmart box, this is marked up several times what the regular price of that Kodi box should be.
+And like StreamSmart, the FreeStream TV box uses ancient technology.